Attendance Awareness:Engaging Communities

 I encourage you to use this data and move forward this year with a winning, collaborative strategy to address chronic absenteeism and celebrate successful, comprehensive school attendance programs.

-If you have any questions, please contact Education Programs Consultant David Kopperud in the Educational Options, Student Support, and American Indian Education Office by phone at 916-323-1028 or by e-mail at email@example.com.
+If you have any questions, please contact Education Programs Consultant David Kopperud in the Educational Options, Student Support, and American Indian Education Office by phone at 916-323-1028 or by email at firstname.lastname@example.org.